GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.3/en.md

 Query the language for the entity, and the IDs for the translations for that entity.

-The fields on type `Media` are enabled only when media support is enabled in the Polylang settings.
+These types implement interface `PolylangTranslatable` (type `Media` does only when media support is enabled, via the Polylang settings).

 | Field | Description |
 | --- | --- |